bioFAM/prismo/docs/modeldescription.md

   In practice, $\tau$ is often drawn from a half-Cauchy distribution: $\tau \sim \HalfCauchy{0}{1}$.
   Intuitively, the global shrinkage parameter $\tau$ pushes the entire distribution towards 0, while large values of individual local shrinkage parameters $\lambda_i$ can allow the corresponding samples to escape shrinkage{cite:p}`10.1093/acprof:oso/9780199694587.003.0017`.

-  PRISMO implements the group Horseshoe{cite:p}`1709.04333v3` to allow shrinkage for entire views or groups of observations.
+  MOFA-FLEX implements the group Horseshoe{cite:p}`1709.04333v3` to allow shrinkage for entire views or groups of observations.
-  Additionally, PRISMO's Horseshoe prior incorporates regularization{cite:p}`10.1214/17-EJS1337SI` to prevent individual weights from getting too large.
+  Additionally, MOFA-FLEX's Horseshoe prior incorporates regularization{cite:p}`10.1214/17-EJS1337SI` to prevent individual weights from getting too large.
   In particular, our formulation of the regularized group Horseshoe is defined as
   \begin{align*}
   \tau_i &\sim \HalfCauchy{0}{1}\\